Borgor-Chefs/CompTIA-Notes/standards/Wiring Standards.md

 ![[Pasted image 20230322184943.png]]

+>Cross-over cables are defined in the IEEE 11803 standard and not the 11801 standard.

 ### Rollover Cable

-This is created when both ends are wired completley opposite of each other.
+This is created when both ends are wired completely opposite of each other.
 This is used to connect a compueter or a terminal to a router's console port.

 ![[Pasted image 20230322185032.png]]